Fantom-Factory/afFancordion/readme.md

 - `fixtureTearDown()` is called after every fixture.
 - `skinType` & `gimmeSomeSkin()` determine & create an instance of the `FancordionSkin` class used to render the result HTML.
 You could, for instance, change this to use a Bootstrap skin.
 - `outputDir` is where the result files are saved.
-- `commands` is a map of all the [Commands](http://repo.status302.com/doc/afFancordion/Commands.html) made available to the test.
+- `commands` is a map of all the [Commands](http://pods.fantomfactory.org/pods/afFancordion/api/Commands) made available to the test.
 To extend Fancordion, simply add your own Command implementation to the map!
 (Super easy!)

-### Run as Test
+### Run as a Fantom Test

 Fancordion fixtures can also be run as standard Fantom tests.

-To help you bridge the gap between Fancordion and Fantom tests, Fancordion ships with a handy [FixtureTest](http://repo.status302.com/doc/afFancordion/FixtureTest.html) class.
+To help you bridge the gap between Fancordion and Fantom tests, Fancordion ships with a handy [FixtureTest](http://pods.fantomfactory.org/pods/afFancordion/api/FixtureTest) class.
 Extending `FixtureTest` lets you run any Fixture as a Fantom Test.

 ```
 using afFancordion